zdanek/maverick/manifests/puppet-modules/grafana/README.md

 ## Module Description

-Version 2.x of this module is designed to work with version 2.x of Grafana.
+With the 9.0.0 release of this module we only support Grafana 6.x/7.x/8.x.
-If you would like to continue to use Grafana 1.x, please use version 1.x of this module.
+Version 8 of the module was tested successfully on Grafana 6 and 7.

 ## Setup